Your privacy is important to us

 - We do not request any special categories of personal data about you via our website (for example, details about your race or ethnicity, religious or philosophical beliefs, political opinions or information about your health).

-How will we collect and use your personal information
+How might we collect and use your personal information

 We use different methods to collect data from and about you including through: